arioux/XL-Tools/ReadMe.txt

 Fatcow Web Hosting (http://www.fatcow.com/free-icons) and are distributed on term of the CC Attribution 4.0 license.

-The check icon used in Congiuration Wizard has been created by Cheezen (Anders Bjarnle, http://cheezen.deviantart.com/) and distributed as freeware.
+The check icon used in Configuration Wizard has been created by Cheezen (Anders Bjarnle, http://cheezen.deviantart.com/) and distributed as freeware.